Atlas975/Notes/OperatingSystems/Multi-Process_systems.md

 - **Interactive systems**: prioritizes responsiveness eg a desktop

 ## I/O Scheduling
-- [[Input&Output_systems|I/O]] is a natural scheduling point as data from a device may be needed to continue a process
+- [[Input&Output_systems|I/O]] is a natural scheduling point as data from a device may be needed to run a process
 - High priority I/O may result in another process being dispatched until I/O completes

 ![[Pasted image 20221208190430.png|450]]